FireBlinkLTD/prxi-openid-connect/README.md

 - `HEADERS_CLAIMS_AUTH_ALL` - [optional] header name to pass all the auth claims extracted from access/id tokens before calling the upstream service
 - `HEADERS_CLAIMS_AUTH_MATCHING` - [optional] header name to pass just the matching auth claims extracted from access/id tokens before calling the upstream service
-- `HEADERS_CLAIMS_PROXY` - [optional] header name to pass extracted attributes from both access and id tokens (useful to extract such information as username and/or email), definition of claims to pass should be described via `JWT_PROXY_CLAIMS` environment variable (see above)
+- `HEADERS_CLAIMS_PROXY` - [optional] header name to pass extracted attributes from both access and id tokens (useful to extract such information as username and/or email), definition of claims to pass should be described via `JWT_PROXY_CLAIM_PATHS` environment variable (see above)
 - `HEADERS_INJECT_REQUEST` - [optional] JSON object of additional headers to apply to the request before calling the upstream service
 - `HEADERS_INJECT_RESPONSE` - [optional] JSON object of additional headers to apply to the response